Sarah Mardini

 Sarah Mardini, alternative spelling Sara Mardini, (سارة مارديني; born 1995) is a Syrian former competition swimmer, lifeguard and human rights activist.
-Fleeing her country in 2015 during the Syrian civil war with her sister, Olympic swimmer Yusra Mardini, they pulled their boat with other refugees towards the Mediterranean coast of Greece, saving themselves and the other passengers.
+Fleeing her country in 2015 during the Syrian civil war with her sister, Olympic swimmer Yusra Mardini, they swam and pulled their boat, with other refugees aboard, towards the Mediterranean coast of Greece, saving themselves and the other passengers.
 Continuing their journey across the Balkans, they reached Berlin, Germany, the same year.
 She was named one of the 100 most influential people in the world by Time magazine in 2023, alongside her sister.

 After the sisters had been granted political asylum in Germany, Sarah Mardini joined a non-governmental organization to help refugees on the Greek island of Lesbos.
 Along with human rights activist Seán Binder, she was arrested in 2018 and accused by Greek authorities of espionage, aiding illegal immigration and belonging to a criminal organization.
 These charges have been refuted by human rights organizations such as Amnesty International, denouncing the accusations against Mardini and other humanitarian workers and defending their actions as legal activities.

+Following more than seven years of repeated legal proceedings a court on the Greek island of Lesbos ruled on 15 January 2026 that "All defendants are acquitted of the charges" because their aim was "not to commit criminal acts but to provide humanitarian aid."

 Early life and flight

-Sarah Mardini grew up in Darayya, a suburb of Damascus, with her parents and two younger sisters, Yusra and Shahed.
+Sarah Mardini grew up in Darayya, a suburb of Damascus, with her parents, Ezzat Mardini (also referred to as Mohamed Ezzat Mardini) and Mervat Mardini, and two younger sisters, Yusra and Shahed.
 As children, both Sarah and Yusra were encouraged and trained for swimming competitions by their father, a professional coach and former sports swimmer himself.
 Later, they joined recognized swimming teams in Syria as well as the Syrian national swimming team.

 When their home was destroyed in the Syrian Civil War, Sarah and Yusra decided to flee Syria in August 2015.
 They reached Lebanon, and then Turkey.
 They arranged to be smuggled onto a Greek island by boat with 18 other migrants in a boat that was designed for no more than 6 or 7 people.
 After the motor stopped working and the boat began to take on water in the Aegean Sea, Yusra, Sarah, and two other people, who were able to swim, jumped into the water.
 They pulled the boat through the water for over three hours, until the group reached the island of Lesbos.
 Following this, they travelled on foot, by bus and train through Greece, the Balkans, Hungary and Austria to Germany, where they settled in Berlin in September 2015.
 Their parents and younger sister later also fled Syria and were granted political asylum in Germany.
 In 2017, Mardini became a student at Bard College Berlin after being awarded a full scholarship from the College's Program for International Education and Social Change.